eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 ### Constructor delegation

-A constructor may delegate to:
+A constructor may delegate:

-- another constructor of the class to which it belongs, whose declaration occurs earlier in the body of the class, or
+- to another constructor of the class to which it belongs, whose declaration occurs earlier in the body of the class, or
 - directly to a constructor of its superclass or to the initializer of its superclass, if any.

  Constructor delegation is specified using `extends`: